shizuo-kaji/CubicalRipser_3dim/README.md

 Free Software Foundation, either version 3 of the License, or (at your option) any later version.

+## Get Started
+- You can try Cubical Ripser on [Google Colaboratory](https://colab.research.google.com/github/shizuo-kaji/CubicalRipser_3dim/blob/master/demo/cubicalripser.ipynb)
+- You may also want to look at [A guide through TDA tools](https://colab.research.google.com/github/shizuo-kaji/TutorialTopologicalDataAnalysis/blob/master/TopologicalDataAnalysisWithPython.ipynb) giving hands-on for various tools including Cubical Ripser
+- How Deep-learning and Persistent homology can be combined is demonstrated at https://github.com/shizuo-kaji/HomologyCNN

 ## Installation
 (Recommended)
 Install the Python module only: